 As companies expand globally, many employers face challenges with granting stock options and other equity awards to foreign employees.
 Employers must familiarize themselves with available equity options and comply with country-specific tax and employment laws.

 Read our guide to learn key considerations for granting stock options and other equity awards to foreign employees—including how to avoid the risks of noncompliance.

 Equity awards refer to a range of equity compensation (either share-based or cash-settled), such as Nonqualified Stock Options (NSO), Restricted Stock Awards (RSA), Restricted Stock Units (RSU), and Phantom Units.
 Each vehicle works differently and either grants employees company ownership or rewards them in line with the company valuation.

 Consider the following statistic:

-Many employers offer different forms of equity to their employees.
+Many employers offer different forms of equity as direct compensation to their employees.
 Below are the seven most common equity compensation forms.